Complaints about Victoria Police officers can be made to:

 • the Victorian Equal Opportunity and Human Rights Commission, or to the Australian Human Rights Commission (see “Contacts”), if the complaint relates to discrimination.

-People of Aboriginal or Torres Strait Islander descent who have a complaint about a Victoria Police officer and want to complain directly to Victoria Police can contact an Aboriginal Liaison Officer (see “Contacts”).
+People of Aboriginal or Torres Strait Islander descent who have a complaint about a Victoria Police officer and want to complain directly to Victoria Police also have the option to contact a Police Aboriginal Liaison Officer (see “Contacts”).

 It is appropriate to lodge minor complaints (e.g. a police officer was rude) at the police station that is nearest to where the incident occurred.
 Complaints can be made to the police officer in charge of the station (usually a senior sergeant).
 The police officer should write down the details of your complaint.